 Not only have they had players dominate while in college with 15 All-American selections since 2000, some of those being multiple selections for one player, but they have continued to do so in the NFL.

-Tyrann Mathieu hasn’t been as consistently dominant as Peterson, but he has been one of the best safeties in the NFL since entering the league in 2013.
-He’s made a Pro Bowl and was First-Team All Pro in 2015 with the Arizona Cardinals.
+Tyrann Mathieu hasn't been as consistently dominant as Peterson, but he has been one of the best safeties in the NFL since entering the league in 2013.
+He made a Pro Bowl in 2015 and was First-Team All Pro in 2015 and 2019 with the Arizona Cardinals and Kansa City Chiefs.

-Jamal Adams is only entering his third year in the league in 2019, but has already shown he is as good as the sixth overall pick should be.
-In just his second season with the New York Jets, Adams was selected to the Pro Bowl.
+Jamal Adams is only finished his third year in the league in 2019, but has already shown he is as good as the sixth overall pick should be.
+After three seasons with the New York Jets, Adams was selected to the Pro Bowl twice.

 Even Eric Reid, who was the 18th pick in the 2013 NFL Draft by the San Francisco 49ers, made an immediate impact as a rookie, making the Pro Bowl at free safety.